 Her wide interests led her to the teaching profession from high school, she said.

 "From forestry to oceanography to being an astronaut to anthropology, child psychology; I just was interested in all those things," Johnson said.
 "Art, music and all that."

 Her long career has taken her from teaching in western Minnesota to two years' missionary work in Papua New Guinea to a variety of roles in rural North Dakota schools.
 She's continued her education along the way, earning her master's degree in health science and other credentials over the years.

 Johnson has been at Sweet Briar for 11 years as the principal and one of two teachers, and 13 years before that at Almont Public School in several roles: elementary principal, leading K-8 music and teaching health, science and math.

 "This is many chapters of my life, but this is a new chapter coming," the International Falls, Minn., native said.

 Johnson looks forward to spending time with her husband, Grant, and their children, 28-year-old Andrew and 15-year-old Claire.

-There are also household projects to do on their Almont-area farm and ranch and activities to keep up with in town and at church.
+There also are household projects to do on their Almont-area farm and ranch and activities to keep up with in town and at church.